shallinan1/CSE490_Final_Project/README.md

 ## Results

 We evaluated our results using test accuracy: how many in the test set our model got correct divided by how many total are in the test set.

-How did you evaluate your approach?
-How well did you do?
-What are you comparing to?
-Maybe you want ablation studies or comparisons of different methods.

-You may want some qualitative results and quantitative results.
-Example images/text/whatever are good.
-Charts are also good.
-Maybe loss curves or AUC charts.
-Whatever makes sense for your evaluation.
+Even though our accuracy in these graphs seems low, we believe it is actually high considering how little data we had (see Discussion section).

 ### Character Level Results with Full Sequence Padding
 ![epochsnodesBaseLstm](https://user-images.githubusercontent.com/28735634/102581159-d6627600-40b4-11eb-83b4-b073133c8dda.png)